FairwindsOps/resources-demo/README.md

 [Fairwinds Insights](https://insights.fairwinds.com) - Kubernetes Security & Governance Software

-[LoadImpact](https://k6.io/) - By far my favorite easy load testing tool.
+[LoadImpact K6](https://k6.io/) - By far my favorite easy load testing tool.
 Has a _ton_ of functionality, but also satisfies the quick and easy.

 [k9s](https://k9scli.io/) - A TUI (text-based user interface) for Kubernetes.